heisdanielade/heisdanielade/README.md

 ## Hi there, I'm Daniel 👋🏼

-Second-year Computer Science and Econometrics student with QA and Software testing experience.
+2nd-year Computer Science and Econometrics student with QA and Software testing experience.
 Currently focused on backend development with Java and Spring Boot.

 Want to get in touch? send me an [Email](mailto:danieladeofficial@gmail.com).